 Available Funds: balances available for expenditure established through previous appropriations (e.g., stabilization funds or overlay surplus) or from a Fund’s positive operating results at fiscal year-end (e.g. free cash or retained earnings).

+Capital Asset: Any municipally-owned facility, road, bridge, sidewalk, utility infrastructure, property, park, installed feature, vehicle, or equipment valued at or above $25,000.

 Capital Improvement Plan: a 6-year plan prepared annually as part of the annual budget process which is comprised of the Capital Budget proposed for consideration for funding in the upcoming fiscal year (year 1 of the Plan), and years 2-6 including capital projects identified as candidates for funding in future fiscal years.

 Capital Project: a major, non-recurring expenditure that generally meets the following criteria: